tanmud/CS180Project/README.md

 supporting the creation, function, and storage of our store items, and the function of our program.

+<h3>Conversation Class</h3>
+This class represents a conversation between two users in our ecommerce platoform.
+It implements the Serializable and ConversationInterface interfaces, overriding relevant methods, and allows you to create user objects, and store the messages between them.

 <h3>User Class</h3>

 This class represents the people (buyers or sellers) in the